Corbin Carroll Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.
+- The Giants pitching staff ranks 10th in the league with a collective 8.9 strikeouts per nine innings.

-- Giants pitchers combine to allow the ninth-fewest home runs in baseball (79 total, one per game).
+- The Giants allow the ninth-fewest home runs in baseball (80 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.